 The exact position of the bridge saddles can now be located.
 Before placing the bridge under the ruler and in order to allow for intonation compensation (later during tuning), bring all the saddles at their most forward positions (as shown in the image below) and align them under the ruler.

-The bridge must also be aligned between the two fingerboard lines; you can easily do this by eye, or else use a ruler.
 Once the bridge is aligned for scale length and between the fingerboard lines, then mark the locations of the bridge posts using a pencil.

 On some bridge models, there may not be enough “saddle-room” for correct intonation at the bass-end of the bridge.
 In that case, it is common practice to shift the bass-end of the bridge a few mm away from the pickups.
 You can do this by rotating the bridge by 3 degrees around the treble post (see the green line in next figure).
 This is optional but popular.